 Although there isn’t much to do in Peja compared to its larger European counterparts on the surface, it has some incredibly distinctive historical sites of its own, and the surrounding scenery is not to be missed.
 In fact, Peja is the perfect gateway for hiking the formidable Accursed Mountains or visiting the nearby Rugova Canyon.
 The mountain ranges here are breathtaking, and the waterfalls are amongst the least visited in Europe.
-Except by the locals, of course, who are sure to give you some great tips during your stay.
+Except for the locals, of course, who will surely give you some great tips during your stay.

 Gjirokaster – Albania

-That is because former communist leader Enver Hoxha’s hometown made sure the town stayed in exceptional shape throughout his reign.
+That is because former communist leader Enver Hoxha’s hometown ensured the town stayed in exceptional shape throughout his reign.

 Konya – Turkey

-Konya is located in Central Anatolia, and it’s somewhat off the beaten track for many tourists.
+Konya is located in Central Anatolia and somewhat off the beaten track for many tourists.
 However, that doesn’t mean it’s not an excellent spot to head to, and it’s also a common drop-off point for people visiting nearby Cappadocia.

 Novi Sad- Serbia

 Serbia’s second-largest city, Novi Sad, lies near Fruška Gora National Park and is one of the country’s most livable cities.
 This is where you’ll find welcoming city parks, a thriving music scene, great art galleries, charming outdoor cafes, and busy bars.
 Architecture lovers will also appreciate this historic city boasting Serbian and Hungarian architecture.